LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/customizing-toast-notifications.md

 toast.addGestureRecognizer(gesture)
 ```

-**Note:**
+**Notes:**

 - First, we create a new UITapGestureRecognizer,
 - Second, we set the gesture to require two taps to respond,
 - Third, we add a target action name **toastTapped(_:)**,
 - Last, we add the gesture to our UIView

 At the end your method should look like this: